griffio/mapper01/README.md

 + Dependency injection
 + Generic Parameters
 + assertThat(actual).isEqualTo(expected);
++ Data providers - separate the test data from test methods, reuse
 + Guava Test Library - NullPointerTester
 + Spring dependency, we don't have to use Spring Stereotype Annotations, use JSR-330 or even your own meta "qualifier" annotations